Punctured groups for exotic fusion systems: Punctured groups for exotic fusion systems at odd primes

-Part (c) follows now from a combination of results in the literature, some of which use the classification of finite simple groups.
-Most notably, we use the Schreier conjecture, Oliver's work on fusion systems over $p$-groups with an abelian subgroup of index $p$ \cite{Oliver2014}, and the work of Flores--Foote \cite{FloresFoote2009} determining the simple groups having a Sylow $p$-subgroup with a proper non-trivial strongly closed subgroup.
+\textbf{(c)} Part (c) follows now using the classification of finite simple groups.
+Most notably, we use knowledge of the automorphism groups of finite simple groups, Oliver's work on fusion systems over $p$-groups with an abelian subgroup of index $p$ \cite{Oliver2014}, and the work of Flores--Foote \cite{FloresFoote2009} determining the simple groups having a Sylow $p$-subgroup with a proper non-trivial strongly closed subgroup.
 To argue in detail, assume that $\F$ is realizable.
 By (b), neither $S$ nor $T$ can be written as a direct product of two non-trivial subgroups.
 By (a), $S$ and $T$ are the only non-trivial strongly closed subgroups.
 The subgroup $T$ is $\F$-centric since $T$ is strongly closed and $P\leq T$ is self-centralizing in $S$.
 Clearly, $S$ is $\F$-centric.
 So as $\F$ is realizable, it follows from \cite[Proposition~2.19]{DiazRuizViruel2007} that $\F=\F_S(G)$ for some almost simple group $G$ with $S\in\Syl_p(G)$.
-Set $G_0:=O^{p^\prime}(G)$ and $\F_0:=\F_S(G_0)$.
-Notice that $\SL_2(q)\cong O^{p^\prime}(\Aut_\F(P))$ is contained in $\F_0$, so in particular, $S$ is not normal in $\F_0$.
-As $T$ is strongly closed in $\F$, $T$ is also strongly closed in the subsystem $\F_0$ of $\F$.
-Hence, if $G_0$ were simple, then by the work of \cite{FloresFoote2009}, we would have $p=3=|T|$.
-(We refer the reader to \cite[Theorem~12.12]{AschbacherKessarOliver2011}, which summarizes for us the relevant part of the work of Flores--Foote.)
-Clearly $|T|>p$, so $G_0$ is not simple.
-Observe that $F^*(G_0)=F^*(G)$ and $G_0$ is almost simple, since $G$ is almost simple.
-Since the outer automorphism group of any simple group is solvable by the Schreier conjecture (see e.g. \cite[Theorem~7.11(a)]{GLS3}), it follows that $G_0$ has a normal subgroup of prime index.
-So since $G_0=O^{p^\prime}(G_0)$, $G_0$ has a normal subgroup $N$ of index $p$.
-Then $S\cap N$ is strongly closed.
-Hence $S\cap N=T$ and $p=|G_0/N|=|S/T|=q$.
-Hence we are in the situation that $S$ has an abelian subgroup of index $p$.
-Since $T$ is the only proper non-trivial strongly closed subgroup, we have $T=F^*(G)\cap S$.
+Set